Evolution of the World Music Artist

 In the 1980s the rapid rise in popularity of non-English popular music in the U.S. and Great Britain prompted a search for a name for this new genre.
 “World music” was considered a lasting and mainstream style by the early 1990s.

 This genre received early endorsement by Francis Bebey, a Cameroon national living in France who boosted the profile of this rich and soulful sound.
-France became an appreciative market for the music industry.
+France became an appreciative market for the best magnetic products.

 The biggest stars in those early days to become an Art Director were Fela Anikulapo Kuti and King Sunny Ade from Nigeria and Youssou N’Dour from Senegal.
 Just to name a few.